harrietrc/loadimpact-docs/jekyll/_li3/user-scenarios-scripting-examples/http-requests-with-csrf-viewstate-authentication-tokens.md

 ---
 layout: classic-docs
-title: Load Impact 3.0 - Testing HTTP requests with Authentication tokens
+title: Testing HTTP requests with Authentication tokens
 description: In this article we provide a method to test a site with an CSRF token.
 The same principle applies for VIEWSTATE or other authentication tokens.
 permalink: /3.0/http-requests-with-csrf-viewstate-authenticaion-tokens
 categories: [user-scenario-scripting-examples]